Animals in space: 1940s

 international 100 km definitions of the boundary of space.
 The Blossom capsule was ejected and successfully deployed its parachute.
 The fruit flies were recovered alive.
-Other V-2 missions carried biological samples, including moss.
+Other V-2 missions also carried biological samples, including moss.

 Albert II, a rhesus monkey, became the first monkey, first primate, and first mammal in space on 14 June 1949, in a U.S.-launched V-2, after the failure of the original Albert's mission on ascent.
-Albert I reached only 48-63 km altitude; Albert II reached about 134 km, and died on impact after a parachute failure.
+Albert I reached only 48-63 km altitude; Albert II reached about 134 km, but died on impact after a parachute failure.

 Numerous monkeys of several species were flown by the U.S. in the 1950s and 1960s.
 Monkeys were implanted with sensors to measure vital signs, and many were under anesthesia during launch.
 The death rate among these monkeys was very high: about two-thirds of all monkeys launched in the 1940s and 1950s died on missions or soon after landing.